centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 ### **Payment method**
 _B2B/B2C_
-Payment method in Centra indicates what payment service provider has been used for making a payment.
-This will be equivalent to what store plugin was used for processing the payment.
+Payment method in Centra indicates which payment service provider has been used for making a payment.
+This will be equivalent to which store plugin was used for processing the payment.

 ### **Payment type**
 Payment type in in Centra indicates what type of payment method has been used for making a payment, e.g., a 3rd party payment service provider.